+The effects of the bankruptcy of one of the parties to the contract of sale can therefore only be governed differently under the laws of those countries.
 These systems are still opposed as far as their general approach is concerned, since the laws of the former clearly limit the unpaid vendor's prerogatives in the event of the purchaser's bankruptcy, whereas German law and Dutch law place him in a much more favourable position.
 These differences are mainly apparent in relation to:

-- the conditions for exercising a right of recovery (Verfolgungsrecht and reclamerecht)92; - the validity as against the general body of creditors of clauses containing a reservation of title, which is dealt with in Article 41; - the preferential right of a seller of movables that have not been p paid for, which is non-existent under German and Italian law (except in the case of a seller of machinery costing more than 30 000 lire), and which, in the event of the purchaser's bankruptcy, continues to exist under Dutch law if the object is still in the purchaser's possession, but not under French (Art.
-60, bankruptcy law), Belgian or Luxembourg law (Article 546 of the Commercial Code, save for an exception laid down in favour of suppliers of professional equipment).
+(i) the conditions for exercising a right of recovery (Verfolgungsrecht and reclamerecht);2

+(ii) the validity as against the general body of creditors of clauses containing a reservation of title, which is dealt with in Article 41;

+(iii) the preferential right of a seller of movables that have not been paid for, which is non-existent under German and Italian law (except in the case of a seller of machinery costing more than LIT 30 000), and which, in the event of the purchaser's bankruptcy, continues to exist under Dutch law if the object is still in the purchaser's possession, but not under French (Bankruptcy Act, s.
+60), Belgian or Luxembourg law (Commercial Code, s.
+546, save for an exception laid down in favour of suppliers of professional equipment).

 From this brief survey it can be seen that the difficulties mentioned above will continue to exist as long as the unification or harmonization of the law relating to sales has not been achieved.
-The Hague Convention of 1 July 1964 (LUVI) and the convention concluded in Vienna in April 1980 under the auspices of the UN (CVIM) have no significant effect on the matter we are considering.
+The Hague Convention of 1 July 1964 (Uniform law on the International Sale of Goods) and the convention concluded in Vienna in April 1980 under the auspices of the UN (Contracts for the International Sale of Goods) have no significant effect on the matter we are considering.
 They are limited to the international sale of tangible movables.
 What is more, they do not govern transfers of ownership.
-It is certain that unification of the law will one day have to be achieved between countries which have endeavoured to set up an economic union, in an area in which security of the main commercial transactions - sales - is at stake.
-Unification was conceivable in a bankruptcy Convention only in regard to the effects of the bankruptcy alone on the contract.
+It is certain that unification of the law will one day have to be achieved between countries which have endeavoured to set up an economic union, in an area in which security of the main commercial transactions -sales-is at stake.
+Unification was conceivable in a bankruptcy convention only in regard to the effects of the bankruptcy alone on the contract.